Malta Tax System

 Malta Corporate Tax System

-The Malta tax system outlines that companies, incorporated or managed and controlled in Malta, are subject to Malta corporate tax rate of 35% on a worldwide basis.
-However, with our advice, we can reduce the rate of Corporate Tax to 5%.
+The Malta corporate tax system outlines that companies, incorporated or managed and controlled in Malta, are subject to Malta corporate tax rate of 35% on a worldwide basis.
+However, through Malta tax laws, you can reduce the rate of corporate tax to an effective rate of 5%.
 Moreover, there are many tax benefits that Malta offers that make the Malta tax system attractive to business.

 Malta Tax Benefits for Companies

-Malta is an excellent alternative offshore company jurisdiction due to the tax benefits given to investors, entrepreneurs and businesses.
-What we mean by alternative offshore company jurisdiction is that Malta has the qualities of an offshore jurisdiction such as low effective tax rates and a beneficial holding company jurisdiction.
-However, the Malta tax system is monitored and regulated by EU standards, making it a safe and compliant jurisdiction.
+Malta is an excellent, alternative company jurisdiction due to the tax benefits given to investors, entrepreneurs and businesses.
+What we mean by alternative company jurisdiction is that Malta has the qualities of an offshore jurisdiction such as low effective tax rates and a beneficial holding company jurisdiction.
+However, the Malta tax system is monitored and regulated by EU standards, making it a safe and compliant onshore jurisdiction.